toebR/custom-color-palettes/README.md

 # custom-color-palettes
-This repository serves as a documentation of the color palettes I customly made along various datavisualisation projects.
+This repository serves as a documentation of the color palettes I customly made along various datavisualisation projects. <br/>
+The plots I show are not meant to be meaningful data-wise but just should showcase the palette a bit.

 **1. eco_river**<br/>
 Running the following hex codes: